-Building flexibility of thought is so central to the development of children with ASC that teachers are encouraged to include IEP targets in this area.
-It may sometimes be hard to identify these and support from the ASC team in determining these should be sought if required.
+Building flexibility of thought is so central to the development of children with ASC that teachers are include learning pathway targets taken from the AET framework in this area.

 Chapter Eleven

 MEDICAL ISSUES

 Many children with ASC have another medical condition alongside autism.
 Examples include ADHD, Epilepsy, Gastrointestinal disorders, Fragile X syndrome, Obsessive compulsive disorder and Anxiety disorder.
 At Spring Common all children who require one have a medical care plan which is monitored and overseen by the School Nurse.
 All children are offered a school medical during their time at Spring Common with one of our link Consultant Paediatricians.
 Many children are seen more frequently, as required.
 Members of each class team need to be aware of the details of the medical care plan for each child in the class.